-- My most vivid images of the Arcade recently is when I was taking photos for a photography project on ‘People and Place’.
-This made me look carefully at the architecture, and also people.
+- My most vivid images of the Arcade recently is when I was taking photos for an earlier (unassessed) photography project on ‘People and Place’.
+Done at Christmas time this had made me look carefully at the architecture, colours and also people.

-- Also a very vivid memory of being stopped by security guards and the experience of going up to see the ‘Fat Controller’ at the top of the building to ask permission to take photographs.
+- At that time I also have a very vivid memory of being stopped by security guards and the experience of going up to see the ‘Fat Controller’ at the top of the building to ask permission to take photographs.
 That also made me notice and feel the eyes of the security cameras all around.
 I was also later told by another security guard that it was fine to take photos as long as they were ‘selfies’.

 Photographs are widely seen as objective snapshots of ‘reality’ but even these are based on subjective choices in terms of focus, framing, tonal range etc that affect how ‘reality’ is perceived.
 Photographs looked at later as ‘memories’ also often reveal things not realised at the time and have a different meaning with the hindsight of what happened next.
 The photos I took myself suggested a number of themes – some of which linked to earlier memories and others I only noticed through the photographic process: